On August 14, 1996, Arsenal confirmed the signing of Patrick Vieira from AC Milan. It worked out really rather well.

 In August 2002, Tony ‘Mr Arsenal’ Adams retired from football following a long and distinguished career at the club.
 It left an opening for a new ambitious leader to take his place as captain of the football club, and there was only one candidate – Vieira.

 He took the Gunners to new heights under his guidance, including a whole season unbeaten.
-The success of Vieira as captain – and Adams before him – is perhaps best underlined by Arsenal’s failure to find an adequate replacement as leader in the 12 years since his departure from the club.
+The success of Vieira as captain – and Adams before him – is perhaps best underlined by Arsenal’s failure to find an adequate replacement as leader since his departure from the club.

-Big names such as Thierry Henry, Cesc Fabregas, William Gallas and Robin van Persie have all tried, but none have come close to matching Vieira’s leadership.
+Big names such as Thierry Henry, Cesc Fabregas, William Gallas and Robin van Persie have all tried, but none have come close to matching Vieira.

 One of the most remarkable stories in the Premier League’s 25-year history is the tale of Arsenal’s incredible unbeaten run on the way to the title.